Cveg2112/Photoswipe-Custom-Captions/README.md

 ##How to add

-First off, you'll need the file [which can be found]
+First off, you'll need the file which can be found in this repo.
+I've shoved all the HTML / CSS & JS into the one file, so you'll need to move parts as needed.
-'''Its probably best not to copy script from this page, the formatting for the wiki is terrible and you may end up missing out bits.'''

 You'll need to include the links for the photoswipe JS / CSS: